threefiveone/flatsched/readme.md

 ### Solution Description
-See task description below
+See task description below.
-This solution consists of 4 services.
+This solution has 4 services:

 1. Viewing reservation service
 PUT /flat/viewing-slot/2019-11-12/10-00?tenantId=1

 2. Viewing cancelling service
 DELETE /flat/viewing-slot/2019-11-12/10-00?tenantId=1

 3. Approving service
 PUT /flat/viewing-slot/2019-11-12/10-00/approve

 4. Rejecting service
 PUT /flat/viewing-slot/2019-11-12/10-00/reject

 ### Backend task description

 Develop a flat viewing scheduler.

 There are 2 parties to the service:
-New Tenants who are moving in
+* New Tenants who are moving in
-Current Tenant who lives in a flat
+* Current Tenant who lives in a flat

 #### Service requirements:
 1. Flat has 20-minute viewing slots from 10:00 to 20:00 for the upcoming week